cjohnson74/mlh-sre-portfolio-site/README.md

 I created an nginx container that handles automatic SSL certificate generation and serves traffic using HTTPS for me.
 I used a ready-made docker image jonasal/nginx-certbot.
 You can learn more about it on [Dockerhub](https://hub.docker.com/r/jonasal/nginx-certbot).
 ![image](https://user-images.githubusercontent.com/52815609/199750396-fd228da7-4df3-4052-8d26-ed4ec95d1c26.png)

+Note I removed the port mapping 5000:5000 from the myportfolio container because internet traffic will now go through nginx which will relay traffic to the myportfolio (Flask) container.

+Line 21: Define nginx container

+Line 25: Required environment variable to generate certificates

+Line 27-29: Bind HTTP and HTTPS ports to the internet

+Line 31: Store generated certificate files in a volume so they are not lost upon restart

+Line 32: Map nginx configuration files under the directory user_conf.d into the container.

+Line 38: Define a named volume nginx_secrets

+If you'd like to learn more about how this docker container image works behind the scenes, I recommend checking out their GitHub [README](https://github.com/JonasAlfredsson/docker-nginx-certbot#more-resources), specifically, the "Good to Know" document.

 ## Tasks

 Once you've got your portfolio downloaded and running using the instructions below, you should attempt to complete the following tasks.